karankumarshreds/NestMessagesApp/README.md

 `nest generate controller messages/messages --flat`

 `--flat` tells nest to NOT create an extra folder called controllers.
+If you want the controllers directory, you can get rid of this `--flat` option.